nyukat/GMIC/README.md

 </p>

 Highlights of GMIC:
-- **High Accuracy**: GMIC outperformed ResNet-34 and Faster R-CNN
+- **High Accuracy**: GMIC outperformed ResNet-34 and Faster R-CNN.
-- **High Efficiency**: Compared to ResNet-34, GMIC has **28.8%** fewer parameters, uses **78.43%** less GPU memory, is **4.1x** faster during inference and **5.6x** faster during training.
+- **High Efficiency**: Compared to ResNet-34, GMIC has **28.8%** fewer parameters, uses **78.43%** less GPU memory and is **4.1x** faster during inference and **5.6x** faster during training.
-- **Weakly Supervised Lesion Localization**: Despite being trained with only image-level labels indicating the presene of any benign or malignant lesion, GMIC is able to generate pixel-level saliency maps (shown below) that provide additional interpretability.
+- **Weakly Supervised Lesion Localization**: Despite being trained with only image-level labels indicating the presence of any benign or malignant lesion, GMIC is able to generate pixel-level saliency maps (shown below) that provide additional interpretability.

-The implementation allows users to get breast cancer predictions and visualization of saliency maps by applying one of our pretrained models.
+The implementation allows users to obtain breast cancer predictions and visualization of saliency maps by applying one of our pretrained models.
 We provide weights for 5 GMIC-ResNet-18 models.
-This model is implemented in PyTorch.
+The model is implemented in PyTorch.

-* Input: A mammography image that is cropped to 2944 x 1920 and are saved as 16-bit png file.
-As a part of this repository, we provide 4 sample exams (in `sample_data/cropped_images` directory and exam list stored in `sample_data/data.pkl`) each of which includes 2 CC view mammography images and 2 MLO view mammography images.
+* Input: A mammography image that is cropped to 2944 x 1920 and are saved as 16-bit png files.
+As a part of this repository, we provide 4 sample exams (in `sample_data/cropped_images` directory and exam list stored in `sample_data/data.pkl`), each of which includes 2 CC view images and 2 MLO view images.

 * Output: The GMIC model generates one prediction for each image: probability of benign and malignant findings.
 All predictions are saved into a csv file `$OUTPUT_PATH/predictions.csv` that contains the following columns: image_index, benign_pred, malignant_pred, benign_label, malignant_label.
-In addition, each input image is assoicated with a visualization file saved under `$OUTPUT_PATH/visualization`.
-An examplar visualization file is illustrated above.
+In addition, each input image is associated with a visualization file saved under `$OUTPUT_PATH/visualization`.
+An exemplar visualization file is illustrated above.
 The 10 columns (from left to right) represents:
   * input mammography with ground truth annotation (green=benign, red=malignant)
   * patch map that illustrates the locations of ROI proposal patches (blue squares)
   * saliency map for benign class